ukyouz/tinyM/App/Http/README.md

 #### Retrieving An Uploaded File

-Once you call the `file` method, this will return an `UploadedFile` Class instance, so you can do more for your files.
+Calling the `file` method will return an `UploadedFile` Class instance, so you can do more for your files.

 ``` php
 $homework = Request::file('homework');